Ayan Kumar Bhunia

 contrastive loss is also meta-learned with the rest of the model.
 (3) Three additional

-regularisation losses are introduced in the outer loop, to make the meta-learned FG-SBIR model
+regularisation losses are introduced in the outer loop, to make the meta-learned FG-SBIR

 more effective for category/style adaptation.
-Extensive experiments on public datasets suggest
+Extensive experiments on public datasets

 a large gain over generalisation and zero-shot based approaches, and a few strong few-shot